10 Best Faucet Water Filters of 2023 – Reviews & Top Picks

 - The filter lasts for 1,500 gallons or one year

 6. Waterdrop WD-FC-01 Faucet Water Filter

 If you’re looking for premium filtration without the accompanying price tag, then the Waterdrop WD-FC-01 Faucet Water Filter is one to check out.
 It’s priced affordably, though it has a somewhat cheaper look that matches the price.
-Performance-wise, it’s a winner though.
+Performance-wise, it’s a winner, though.
 This filter can remove many common impurities like lead and chlorine.
-Where it really shines though is its ability to filter out fluoride, which very few filters can remove and they’re typically quite pricey.
+Though where it really shines is its ability to filter out fluoride, which very few filters can remove and they’re typically quite pricey.

-Though it does strip quite a few contaminants from your water, the Waterdrop filter leaves the important minerals intact so they’re not missing from your diet.
+While it does strip quite a few contaminants from your water, the Waterdrop filter leaves the important minerals intact, so they’re not missing from your diet.
 And the cartridges have an improved lifespan of six months or 320 gallons, so you’ll get twice as much life from them as you would from a PUR or Brita filter.

 There was plenty we liked about this filter, but it wasn’t perfect.
 The faucet adapters were all plastic and didn’t work well.
 They weren’t strong enough to withstand the water pressure and would blow off, ruining the threads.
 Beyond this, the filter doesn’t swivel, which means it can’t be moved out of the way.
 If these problems were addressed, the Waterdrop filter would be a top contender.

 - Replacement cartridges are more difficult to locate

 - Cheap, plastic faucet adapters don’t work well

 - Filter doesn’t swivel